Waraba Gold Provides Corporate Updates

 Forward-Looking Information and Cautionary Statements

 This press release contains forward-looking information or forward-looking statements under applicable Canadian securities laws (collectively, " forward-looking statements ").
 All information that addresses activities or developments that we expect to occur in the future are forward-looking statements.
 Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "believe", "plan", "estimate", "expect", "likely" and "intend" and statements that an event or result "may", "will", "should", "could" or "might" occur or be achieved and other similar expressions.
 Forward-looking statements are based on the estimates and opinions of management on the date the statements are made.
-In this press release, such forward-looking statements include, but are not limited to, statements relating to: the upsizing of the Private Placement and its completion, size and terms; the intended use of proceeds; the participation or settlement of existing Debentureholders; receipt of Disinterested Shareholder approval; the completion of the Debt Settlements; receipt of all regulatory approvals; and future exploration and acquisition of mineral properties by the Company.
+In this press release, such forward-looking statements include, but are not limited to, statements relating to: the intended use of proceeds; receipt of Disinterested Shareholder approval; Debentures being issued to Pre-Funded Warrant holders; receipt of all regulatory approvals; the Company's intention to hold the Meeting for the purposes and under the timeline as stated herein; and future exploration and acquisition of mineral properties by the Company.

-Forward-looking statements are based on assumptions that may prove to be incorrect, including but not limited to: sufficient investor interest to upsize and complete the Private Placement; the Company will use the proceeds as set out herein; existing Debentureholders will settle their Debentures; the Company will receive all regulatory approvals; the Company will receive Disinterested Shareholder approval; the Company will satisfy all of its obligations in completing the Debt Settlement, and the Company will acquire and explore mineral properties.
+Forward-looking statements are based on assumptions that may prove to be incorrect, including but not limited to: the Company will use the proceeds as set out herein; the Company will receive all regulatory approvals and Disinterested Shareholder approval; Debentures will not be issued to Pre-Funded Warrant holders; the Company holding the Meeting for the purposes and under the timeline stated herein; and the Company will acquire and explore mineral properties.

 The above lists of forward-looking statements and assumptions are not exhaustive.
 Since forward-looking statements address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results may differ materially from those currently anticipated or implied by such forward-looking statements due to a number of factors and risks.
-These include: the failure of the Company to comply with applicable regulatory requirements; unexpected changes in governmental policies and regulations in the jurisdictions in which the Company operates; the Company's ability to continue to meet the listing requirements of the CSE; any unexpected failure to maintain in good standing or renew its licenses; the ability of the Company and its subsidiaries, if any, (collectively, the " Group ") to deliver on their commitments or objectives; the Group's possible exposure to liability, the perceived level of risk related thereto, and the anticipated results of any litigation or other similar disputes or legal proceedings involving the Group; the impact of increasing competition; any lack of merger and acquisition opportunities; adverse market conditions; reliance on key personnel; the risk of defaulting on existing debt; lack of interest in the upsizing of the Private Placement impacting its completion; the inability of the Company to meet its goals and/or strategic plans; the Company may be unable to apply the proceeds as intended; the Company will not meet its obligation to complete the Debt Settlement; the Company will not receive Disinterested Shareholder approval; and the Company will be unable to acquire and/or explore mineral properties.
+These include: the failure of the Company to comply with applicable regulatory requirements; unexpected changes in governmental policies and regulations in the jurisdictions in which the Company operates; the Company's ability to continue to meet the listing requirements of the CSE; any unexpected failure to maintain in good standing or renew its licenses; the ability of the Company and its subsidiaries, if any, (collectively, the " Group ") to deliver on their commitments or objectives; the Group's possible exposure to liability, the perceived level of risk related thereto, and the anticipated results of any litigation or other similar disputes or legal proceedings involving the Group; the impact of increasing competition; any lack of merger and acquisition opportunities; adverse market conditions; reliance on key personnel; the risk of defaulting on existing debt; the inability of the Company to meet its goals and/or strategic plans; the Company may be unable to apply the proceeds as intended; the Company will not receive Disinterested Shareholder approval and Debentures will be issued to Pre-Funded Warrant holders; the Company's inability to hold the Meeting for the purposes and under the timeline stated herein or at all; and the Company will be unable to acquire and/or explore mineral properties.
 Please see the other risks, uncertainties and factors set out under the Company's continuous disclosure documents, which are available on the Company's issuer profile on SEDAR+ at .
-Any forward-looking statement included in this press release is made as of the date of this press release and is based on the beliefs, estimates, expectations and opinions of management on the date such forward looking information is made.
+Any forward-looking statement included in this press release is made as of the date of this press release and is based on the beliefs, estimates, expectations and opinions of management on the date such forward-looking information is made.
 The Company does not undertake any obligation to update forward-looking statements except as required by applicable securities laws.
 Investors should not place undue reliance on forward-looking statements.
 Forward-looking statements contained in this press release are expressly qualified by this cautionary statement.

 To view the source version of this press release, please visit